Adafruit CircuitPython API Reference¶

 If you’d like to use the term “CircuitPython” and Blinka for your product here is what we ask:

-- Your product has a user accessible USB plug which appears as a CIRCUITPY drive when plugged in.
+Your product has a user accessible USB plug which appears as a CIRCUITPY drive when plugged in AND/OR provides file and serial access over Bluetooth Low Energy.
+Boards that do not support USB should be clearly marked as BLE-only CircuitPython.

 If you choose not to meet these requirements, then we ask you call your version of CircuitPython something else (for example, SuperDuperPython) and not use the Blinka logo.
 You can say it is “CircuitPython-compatible” if most CircuitPython drivers will work with it.